 Winter Container Care

 How do you go about container gardening in winter?
 It’s true, you won’t be able to grow tomatoes on your doorstep in January.
-But with a little knowledge of the plants you’re working with and a lot of ingenuity, you can have beautiful container winter gardens all around your house.
+With a little knowledge of the plants you’re working with though, and a lot of ingenuity, you can have beautiful container winter gardens all around your house.

 The first thing to be aware of is the USDA hardiness zone you live in.
 Plants in containers are a lot more susceptible to cold than plants in the ground, so when container gardening in winter you should, as a rule, stick to plants that are hardy to at least two zones colder than your own.